ZviRosenfeld/GeneticAlgorithmEngine/README.md

 ### IPopulationRenwalManagers
 PopulationRenwalManagers will renew a certain percentage of the population if some condition is met.
 PopulationRenwalManagers can be added using the GeneticSearchEngineBuilder.AddPopulationRenwalManager(IPopulationRenwalManager manager) method.
 You can create your own managers by implementing the IPopulationRenwalManager class, or use one of the existing managers.

+You can find a tutorial on creating a custom StopManager [here](https://github.com/ZviRosenfeld/GeneticAlgorithmEngine/wiki/Creating-a-Custom-PopulationRenwalManager).

 Existing PopulationRenwalManagers:
 - **RenewAtConvergence**: The search will renew some of the population if the difference between chromosomes in the population is too small.